INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 ___________________________________________________________________

-* Although Cierva developed the autogyro into a safe and effective machine, even as the technology appeared to be ready for widespread use, events were conspiring to shoot it down.
+* Although Cierva and others developed the autogyro into a safe and effective machine, even as the technology appeared to be ready for widespread use, events were conspiring to shoot it down.
 The first was the death of Cierva at age 41 in the crash of a Dutch Douglas DC-2 airliner in England on 9 December 1936.
 The second was the flight of the first unarguably workable helicopter, the German Focke-Achgelis Fa 61, in 1938, making the autogyro seem like a half-measure and focusing work on true helicopters.
-The third was the outbreak of World War II in the next year, 1939, with industrial development focusing on weapons needed in the conflict.

-Autogyros saw very limited use during the war.
+Autogyros saw very limited use during World War II.
 Avro Rotas were used by the RAF for radar calibration duties, with an autogyro stationed near a radar station to provide a flying "target" for radar observation.
-The Japanese pressed their Kayaba machines into service late in the war as antisubmarine warfare platforms, carrying two depth-charges each, making them likely the only autogyros to ever carry a combat load.
+The Japanese pressed their Kayaba machines into service late in the war as antisubmarine warfare platforms, carrying two depth-charges each, making them one of the few autogyros to ever carry a combat load.
 Some Soviet TsAGI autogyros were used in the observation role during the war with the Germans.
+During the conflict, Kellett developed the "XO-60 / YO-60" for the US Army, but there was no lasting interest in it.

-However, by the end of the conflict, helicopter development was going full steam, and Cierva's autogyro had become a curiosity at best.
+By the end of the conflict, helicopter development was going full steam, and Cierva's autogyro was no longer of much interest to the military.
 The Cierva company survived his death, under the direction of Dr. J.A.J.
 Bennett, but focused on development of helicopters.
 It would develop one of the first British-designed helicopters, which would become the "Sanders-Roe Skeeter" after the Cierva firm was absorbed by the Sanders-Roe company.
 Still, Cierva had designed the world's first practical rotorcraft, and had solved a number of problems needed for helicopter development.
 He would not be forgotten, and work would continue, if at a modest level, on his autogyros.

 BACK_TO_TOP